basilesimon/blog/_posts/2018-09-05-storms-map-in-r.md

 Now let's add some styles.
 We also need to limit our map coordinates to Asia and the Pacific, and _voilà_.

-Edit December 2018: In order to prevent the odd clipping and horizonta lines from `coord_map()`, we need to clip the world map polygons ahead of rendering:
+Edit December 2018: In order to prevent the odd clipping and horizontal lines from `coord_map()`, we need to clip the world map polygons ahead of rendering:

 ```r
 wm <- map_data("world")